A developmental evaluation is a type of psychological assessment conducted with toddlers and young children, usually aged 2 to 7.

 Parents/guardians usually seek developmental screening and evaluations when their child:

-- is developing more slowly than his or her age-typical peers
+- is developing more slowly than their age-typical peers

 - has a suspected autism spectrum disorder diagnosis